pritom169/devops-a-complete-guide/linux/README.md

 Within the `/home` directory, you will find individual subdirectories corresponding to each user on the system.

 The **root user** is an exception.
 Instead of a home directory under `/home`, the root user has a separate home directory located at `/root`.

+## Bin Directory

+The `bin` directory contains essential user-level executable programs and commands.
+These binaries are required for basic system operation and are available for all users.

+## Sbin Directory

+The `sbin` directory contains system administration binaries.
+These commands are primarily intended for performing system-level tasks and typically require superuser (root) privileges to execute.